Parameter estimation from the core-bounce phase of rotating core collapse supernovae in real interferometer noise: Theoretical lower bounds on parameter estimation uncertainties

-The physical meaning of the second order variance is related to detect non gaussianities in the expected histograms of the estimated parameters.
-If the error in the estimate induces a Gaussian shape, this indicates that the CRLB is a good estimate of the estimate error for a MLE.
-A matched filter in LIGO data is an MLE.
-When the second order is significant it means that the the randomization of the estimate manifests itself as a histogram with a central lobe and side lobes (this happens for example in direction reconstruction with sonars).
+where $I^{ab}$ represents the inverse elements of FIM.
+For regimes where the MLE is strongly unbiased, and its variance is much larger than the inverse of the FIM, the second order variance also allows us to control the reliability of the first order approximation when evaluating the moments of estimator \cite{Martynov2016}.
+The physical meaning of the second order variance is related to detecting non gaussianities in the expected histograms of the estimated parameters.
+If the error in the estimate induces a Gaussian shape, this indicates that the CRLB is a good approach of the estimate error for a MLE.
+When the second order is significant, it means that the randomization of the estimate manifests itself as a histogram with a central lobe and sometimes side lobes (this happens for example in direction reconstruction with sonars).
 Mathematically, and similarly to Taylor expansion approximations, since the derivation of the CRLB contains second order derivatives of the likelihood, it can only capture the curvature of the error distribution.
-However the derivation of the second order term involves up to the 4th derivatives, you can also capture the presence of side lobes.
+However, the derivation of the second order term involves up to the 4th derivatives, which can also capture the presence of side lobes.